 In 1933 Bortkiewicz was forced to leave Germany again – being a Russian he was now facing persecution from the Nazi’s and saw his name being deleted from all music programmes.
-Sergei and Elisabeth Bortkiewicz returned to Vienna in 1935 where they and their black Dachshund Sepperl established residence at Blechturmgasse 1 (appartment 5).
-They lived in sublease at Frau Maria Cernas, who looked after them with touching, untiring friendliness.
+Sergei and Elisabeth Bortkiewicz returned to Vienna in December 1933 where they and their black Dachshund Sepperl established residence at the Wiedener Hauptstrasse 40 (appartment 33), the same building where they lived before they moved to Berlin in 1928.
+In 1935 they moved to the Blechturmgasse 1 (appartment 5).
+There they lived in sublease at Frau Maria Cernas, who looked after them with touching, untiring friendliness.
 The couple lived here the rest of their lifes.

 Early 1940, Hugo van Dalen informed Bortkiewicz that he had started to compose.
 Bortkiewicz responded somewhat surprised and wrote to Van Dalen:

 “Dear friend, I was very pleased to receive some news from you.
 So all at once you have become a composer?
 But you will not yet neglect the piano? – I too have changed my profession.
 Written a book.
 It’s called Sawwa Borin (my pseudonym) Erotica. – Four stories.
 The erotic element is only a “Leitmotiv”, otherwise many serious subjects and thoughts. – Pity I can’t send it to you.
 During the war printed matter is, of course, not permitted by post.
 These are stories from the life of a Russian composer, from his love life.
 Fact and fiction.
 I’ve finished printing it using the typewriter and am returning now to music. […]”

 In years to follow Bortkiewicz repeatedly asked Van Dalen to send his compositions so he could look at it.
 As far as we know, Van Dalen never responded to this request.